School of Architecture

 We are not interested in designing spaces that simply evolve the norms of style but work in a dynamic way with what happens in them.
 Our medium is not so much bricks and mortar but space itself; we consider the work of the architect as spanning between the hard materiality of building and the reprogramming of existing space.
 The pursuit of these aims in architecture makes particular sense in the broader context of the College, where the proximity of sophisticated practice across the art and design spectrum underpins a multidisciplinary view of design.

 Not only do we want our students to develop original design skills, but know how to communicate them.
-MA students work in the context of our four Architectural Design Studios, each of which develops an urban theme over the course of each year; MPhil and PhD students belong to our dedicated research studio.
-From 2012 the new School of Architecture will also be offering an MA in Interior Design, and a one-year postgraduate MArch in Design is planned for 2013.
+MA students work in the context of our ten Architectural Design Studios, each of which develops an urban theme over the course of each year; MPhil and PhD students belong to our dedicated research studio and the School also offers programmes in Interior Design, City Design and Environmental Architecture.

 The RCA is a small, entirely postgraduate institution set in the very centre of London.